-Benefits of the CDOS Credential Develops entry level employment
+Benefits of the CDOS Credential

 - Develops entry level employment skills through work-based learning - Community Experience - Employability Profile can be shared with employers and adult agencies

 Barriers of the CDOS Credential

 - The CDOS is not a diploma and does not meet the requirements for college entrance and military enrollment. - May not meet hiring requirements with employers. - May not meet requirements for entry into vocational training